superjer/tinyc.games/blocko-game/tools/README.md

 window where input reaches the game before a driver gets around to `bk lock`.
 It's equivalent to sending `bk lock "<msg>"` immediately after launch.

+The `--title "<msg>"` launch option sets the window title to `Blocko - <msg>`, so when a run is launched for someone else to inspect, the title says what they're supposed to be testing.

 While `lock` is held, all keyboard/mouse input to the game is ignored (except the tilde console) and the banner message is shown on screen — good for keeping a test deterministic. `bk unlock` (or `bk lock 0`) releases it; `bk quit` works